dcpedit/mod-mmm/README.md

 # Mod Mmm PCB for the IBM Model M

 This project is designed to replace all internal compoents of an IBM Model M keyboard.
-The only thing that needs to stay is the curved steel backplate for the PCB to be mounted on.
+Only the curved steel backplate is needed for the PCB to be mounted on.

 Typing test video: https://youtu.be/QOiLOHnEyzo